victor-stone/json-rpc-promise/readme.md

 Client:

-If you are a client you could use the code in `./browser-test/client.js` for modern browsers and './dist/json-rpc-client.js' for backward compat.
-(Node that you'll still need a promise polyfill like [this one](https://github.com/stefanpenner/es6-promise)).
+Clients can use the code in `./browser-test/client.js` for modern browsers and './dist/json-rpc-client.js' for backward compat.
+(Note that you'll still need a promise polyfill like [this one](https://github.com/stefanpenner/es6-promise)).

 `.getMethods()` calls `rpc.listMethods` and exposes the modules and methods on a native JS object that return promises.